funcool/clojure.jdbc/docs/user-guide.rst

 Managing transactions well is almost the most important thing when building an application, and delaying it to the end is not a good approach.
-Managing transactions implicitly, trusting your "web framework" to do it for you is another very bad approach.
+Managing transactions implicitly, trusting your "web framework" to do it for you, is another very bad approach.

 **clj.jdbc** offers (as usually) two ways of managing transactions: the